 - The development of Trade and Services

 Employment in the service or tertiary sector of the labour force has been an important factor in the growth of cities.
-Growing trade and expansion of service sector is a vital factor even today.
+Growing trade and expansion of the service sector is a vital factor even today.

 Development of Transportation